 The job was booked in for one Saturday morning between 6.30am and 8.00am.
 Not a lot of time to get it all done.

 Pilot in Command

-Having recently qualified as a BNUC-s pilot for UAV’s, this was an incredible opportunity to kick start this new “arm” of my imaging and multimedia business.
-It is interesting to note that because all the filming would be indoors, I would be outside the jurisdiction of the Civil Aviation Authority.
+Having recently qualified as a BNUC-s pilot for UAV's, this was an incredible opportunity to get into aerial work.
+To kick start this new "arm" of my imaging and multimedia business.
+It is interesting to note that because all the filming would be indoors.
+I would be outside the jurisdiction of the Civil Aviation Authority.

 It is as though I was filming inside someone's house...a very big house!

-One problem with filming indoors is you cannot rely on, and therefore use, GPS on the UAV which means flying in ATTI mode.
+One problem with filming indoors is that you cannot rely on, and therefore use, GPS.
+This means flying the UAV in ATTI mode or fully manual.